syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/chips/customization.md

 ---
 layout: post
-title: Customization in ##Platform_Name## Chips Component
+title: Customization in ##Platform_Name## Chips Control | Syncfusion
-description: Learn here all about Customization in Syncfusion ##Platform_Name## Chips component of Syncfusion Essential JS 2 and more.
+description: Learn here all about Customization in Syncfusion ##Platform_Name## Chips control of Syncfusion Essential JS 2 and more.
 platform: ej2-asp-core-mvc
 control: Customization
 publishingplatform: ##Platform_Name##
 documentation: ug
 ---

-# Chip Customization
+# Chip Customization in Chip Control

 This section explains the customization of styles, leading icons, avatar, and trailing icons in Chip control.